 Costa Rican coffee is world famous, no doubt.
 But so is that of many other countries in the region.
 I ask about Costa Rican vs. Colombian.

 Costa Rican coffee is better, of course.
-Ricardo smiles knowingly (and just a bit wickedly).
+Ricardo smiles knowingly (and just a bit cheekily).
 For one thing, Colombian coffee contains 4 % caffeine.
-This coffee only has 2 %, better for your health, he assures me.
+This coffee only has 2 %; much better for your health, he assures me.
 Also, there is often added flavours, like vanilla, in Colombian coffee.
 Not here.
 Only pure coffee.
 Pura vida.

 The life of a coffee tree